-At the end of 2017, 388 physicians were enrolled in the CPH.
-During the year, 86 physicians enrolled in the program; 14 of the 86 had previously been enrolled in CPH.
-Of the 86 enrollees, 26 (30 percent) were self-referrals, and 42 (49 percent) were referred by their provider organizations (hospitals, nursing homes, clinics, etc.) or a colleague.
+At the end of 2020, 356 physicians were enrolled in the CPH, a slight decrease from 2019 (378 physicians).
+During the year, 59 physicians enrolled in the program, a thirty-eight percent decrease from the 95 physicians who enrolled in 2019.
+Six of the 59 had previously been enrolled in CPH.
+Of the 59 enrollees, 10 (17 percent) were self-referrals, and 30 (51 percent) were referred by their provider organizations (hospitals, nursing homes, clinics, etc.) or a colleague.
 This demonstrates that the OPMC and CPH message has been heard.
 Providers, physicians, and other health care practitioners recognize the magnitude of the problem and the value of the CPH program in terms of enhanced patient safety, as well as increased physician well-being.
 Other enrollees were referred by family members or others.

-Of the 388 physicians who were engaged with the program at some point during 2017, 101 physicians left the program during the year.
-Of those, 79 (78 percent) successfully completed their program.
+Of the 437 physicians who were engaged with the program at some point during 2020, 81 physicians left the program during the year.
+Of those, 59 (73 percent) successfully completed their program.
 The remainder left the program for reasons such as dying while in the program, transferring to a similar program in another state, or not complying with their program.
-Nine enrollees were reported by CPH to OPMC for noncompliance, as CPH is required to do by law.
+Eight enrollees were reported by CPH to OPMC for noncompliance, as CPH is required to do by law.
 CPH and OPMC continue to work collaboratively to protect patient safety and ensure access to effective physician support services.